glooobal/leaguecord/README.md

 <div align="center">
     <img src="https://i.imgur.com/aU505kS.png" height="128" width="128">
+    <h1>Leaguecord - your Discord LoL Assistant</h1>
+    <p>Leaguecord is a Discord bot that brings the world of League of Legends to your Discord server.
+With Leaguecord, you can access information about your favorite summoners, champions, and games.
+The bot is created using discord.js and axios.</p>
 </div>

-# Leaguecord - your Discord LoL Assistant

-Leaguecord is a Discord bot that brings the world of League of Legends to your Discord server.
-With Leaguecord, you can access information about your favorite summoners, champions, and games.
-The bot is created using discord.js and axios.

 ## Features